 Exculpatory evidence is the main reason your prosecutor may choose to drop charges against you.
 They can’t continue pursuing charges if they no longer think you committed the crime you were charged for.

-To win a conviction against you, your prosecutor must be able to prove that you were guilty beyond a reasonable doubt.
+Your prosecutor must be able to prove that you were guilty beyond a reasonable doubt to win a conviction against you.
 Exculpatory evidence is any indication that you were not guilty of the crime you were charged with and can prevent the prosecutor from proving their case.

 Exculpatory evidence examples include: